Clinical Practice Resources

 Published in the Annals of Internal Medicine, these guidelines reflect the most up-to-date published evidence available, and replace the interim recommendations from early 2021.
 The AABB Board of Directors commissioned a committee of experts to draft clinical practice guidelines.
 Consistent with previous clinical practice guidelines from AABB, the committee performed a formal systematic review and meta-analysis of the data and used GRADE methodology to formulate the current recommendations.
 The committee focused exclusively on randomized clinical trial data to minimize the risk of bias.

-Red Blood Cell Transfusion: 2016 Clinical Practice Guidelines from the AABB
+Red Blood Cell Transfusion: 2023 AABB International Guidelines

 Clinical Practice Guidelines